Skip to main content

 1. 1

-Complete 60 hours of NREC-approved pre-license education.
-Choose a Nebraska school approved by the Nebraska Real Estate Commission (NREC).
-Many schools offer self-paced online options.
+Complete 66 hours of NREC-approved pre-license education.
+Choose a Nebraska school approved by the Real Estate Commission; many offer self-paced online courses.

 2. 2

-Submit your license application to the NREC.
-This usually requires fingerprints, a background check, and the application fee.
+Apply to the NREC.
+Expect fingerprints, a background check, and the application fee.

 3. 3